cgodoy720/front-end-project-retro/README.md

-## Accomplishments/What we did right ✅
+## Accomplishments / What we did right ✅

 ## Problem Areas 🧐